jrosen48/utk-homepage/content/post/2023-12-30-new-years-reflections-hopes-and-prayers/index.md

 tags: []
 ---

-One of my favorite days of the new year is the winter solstice, a day filled with hopes, wishes, and prayers for longer, brighter days ahead.
-But maybe other days capture the spirit of the winter solstice---these days right before the new year.
+One of my favorite days of the new year is the winter solstice, a day filled with hopes and wishes for brighter days ahead

 ---